Finmeccanica head arrested over India bribe allegations

 Prosecutors accused Chief Executive and Chairman Giuseppe Orsi in the arrest warrant of paying bribes to intermediaries to secure the sale of 12 helicopters in a 560 million euro ($749 million) deal when he was head of the group’s AgustaWestland unit.

-“AgustaWestland and its management seem to be used to paying bribes and we have reason to believe that such a corporate philosophy could be repeated in the future if not stopped through an arrest,” Judge Luca Labianca wrote in the warrant, reviewed by Reuters.
+“AugustaWestland and its management seem to be used to paying bribes and we have reason to believe that such a corporate philosophy could be repeated in the future if not stopped through an arrest,” judge Luca Labianca wrote in the warrant, reviewed by Reuters.

 Orsi’s lawyer said his client denied distributing any money or pocketing a single euro.